Put simply, Simo Häyhä (7 December 1905 1 April 2002) was the deadliest individual rifleman in military history.

 - Death by Irony: Häyhä shot over 500 Russian soldiers using the Finnish version of the Russian-made Mosin-Nagant.
 Essentially, all Russians killed by him were Hoist by His Own Petard.

-- Determinator: See No One Could Survive That.
+- Determinator: See No One Could Survive That!.
+That is how determined he was to continue fighting.

-- The Dreaded: The Russians were so scared of him that they tried to kill him with artillery missions for crying out loud!
+- The Dreaded: The Russians were so scared of him that they tried to kill him with artillery barrages over vast forest areas just to be sure.

-- Facial Horror: The bullet had crushed his jaw and blown off his left cheek.
-Through sheer willpower, he managed to kill the man who did this to him and return to base, where he fell into a coma due to this injury.
+- Facial Horror: The bullet had crushed his jaw and blown off his left cheek, lopsiding his face◊ for the rest of his days◊.
+Through sheer willpower, he managed to walk back to base, where he fell into a coma due to this injury.

 - Field Promotion: He went from Alikersantti (Corporal) to Vänrikki (Second Lieutenant) in four months.